Cardiomyopathy In Your Cat – When Your Pet’s Heart Fails

 But for now, veterinarians concentrate on prescribing medications that help stabilize your cat’ heart rate (beta blockers), medications like ACE inhibitors that improve blood circulation, administering diuretics if pooled chest fluids are making the cat’s breathing difficult and administering medications that make blood clots less likely.

-This diuretic is one of the mainstays for treating many forms of heart failure (CHF=congestive heart failure) in people and pets.
+Diuretics like furosemide are some of the mainstays for treating many forms of heart failure (CHF=congestive heart failure) in people and pets.
 Congestive means that in those forms of heart problems fluid is leaking out of blood vessels and into the surrounding tissue (edema) and furosemide does an excellent job at allowing the kidneys to flush some of that excess water (and sodium) into the urine.
 That action “dries” out their excessively “wet” lungs and allows cats with HCM to breath more easily.
 The required dose in cats is highly variable.
 One tries to use the minimum dose at the widest spacing (interval) that will keep the cat breathing comfortably.
 As time goes by, that dose will increase.
 At high doses, the cat’s potassium levels sometimes become too low.
 In those cases, vets often add another diuretic, spironolactone, that allows the furosemide dose to be lower.

 ACE Inhibitors (enalapril , benazepril, ramipril, etc)